JerryShockley/kserver/ColorSisters/Readme.md

 * Version 1.0, Build 1

-### Known Issues
-* Unit test of Interface is not working, see ColorSisterTests/InterfaceTests.m
-* InterfaceTests.m compiles, but debugger does not trip in Unit test
-* LaunchScreen.xib - needs spec
-* Getting started needs text - "Launch and Tutorial (page 4-5 of Nov 12 spec)"
-  * Needs 8 second timer
-* Matches page - Layout is crowded at top
-* Share Page - needs wiring to web service

 ### Fixed Issues
 * Storyboards are universal, and is messing up layouts on iPod Touch & iPhone 5c devices and simulators
 * First revision of Interface, See Interface/UIImage+Match.m